VivekBGautam/Data_Structures_Using_Multiple_Languages-/Linked_List-Operation->Assignment/Assignment_50/Readme.md

 Description: Counts and displays the number of nodes present at a given Nth position in the linked list.

+## How to Run And Compail

+gcc filename.c -o Myexe

+Myexe.exe     (exe is name of our exe file)

 ## Author

 ### Name: Vivek Gautam